Electronic Arts Inc. (EA)’s latest performance is not what we had anticipated - News Daemon

 Sponsored

 A company in the Communication Services sector has jumped its sales by 7.60% annually for the last half of the decade.
-While this was happening, its average annual earnings per share was recorded -3.80%.
+Company’s average yearly earnings per share was noted -3.80% at the time writing.
 With a float of $274.54 million, this company’s outstanding shares have now reached $278.00 million.

 In an organization with 12900 employees, it is important to assess its efficiency.
 In terms of profitability, gross margin is +71.01, operating margin of +16.30, and the pretax margin is +15.43.